-The first floor lobby was filled with people waiting for their prescriptions to get filled.
+The first floor lobby was filled with people waiting for their prescriptions to be filled.
 Cleaning staff were scrubbing the tile floor.
-Children cried for no reason in particular.
+Children cried for no understandable reason.
 Upstairs, patients were sleeping, but recovering women were laughing loudly with visitors, heedless of the suffering around them.
 Nurses rushed back and forth, always on their feet.